Caca Boudin: Funny French bad words 🤬 kids love to say in France

 \Pwèt Pwèt-Cam-mom-Bear\

-This insult is usually accompanied by a very specific hand gesture, which is the same hand gesture used when saying “honk honk” in French.
+This funny French insult is usually accompanied by a particular hand gesture, the same gesture used when saying “honk honk” in French.

 Pouet-pouet-camembert-hand-gesture